FriendDementor/android-firebase-crashlytics/Readme.md

 # Simple templated android ndk repository
-This was maked for help to implement the Firebase Crashlytics SDK on a big projec where the simbols don't appears on release builds
+This was made to help to implement the Firebase Crashlytics SDK on a big project where the symbols don't appear on release builds

 ## Requirements
-To build this project do you need python3 on you system Also do you need jinja2 installed with pip3
+To build this project do you need python3 on your system Also, do you need jinja2 installed with pip3

-Once you have that, you need create .local folder with two files
+Once you have that, you need to create a .local folder with two files

 ### config.json